stingalleman/awesome-audiovisual/README.md

 - [Livescript](https://github.com/Netlob/livescript) - `✓ open-source` Insert a musical/theatre-script from Google Docs and use this for a live "autocue" and scroller with everyone on the site
 - [StageClock](http://notelek.com/StageClock/) - `⚠ freemium` StageClock is a Java based graphical timekeeping application.
 It outputs a clean feed from an attached monitor, and has time/date, timer, and show information.

+### CADs

+- [AutoCAD](https://www.autodesk.com/products/autocad) - `⚠ not free` AutoCAD® is computer-aided design (CAD) software that architects, engineers, and construction professionals rely on to create precise 2D and 3D drawings.
+- [Vectorworks](https://www.vectorworks.net/) - `⚠ not free` Vectorworks is a versatile, on-premise application that provides extensive 2D drafting, 3D modeling, BIM and rendering capabilities for your architectural and landscape design needs.
+Also had a special entertainment version: [Vectorworks Spotlight](https://www.vectorworks.net/en-GB/spotlight)

 ### Timecode